Rosel Park

 The City of London Parks Design & Construction Section is considering improvements to Rosel Park and would like to hear your feedback.

 Rosel Park is located at 21 Rosel Crescent, within a neighbourhood that is currently underserved for parkland.
-Rosel Park serves residents that live within approximately 800 metres, or a ten-minute walk.
+Rosel Park serves residents that live within approximately 800 meters, or a ten-minute walk.
 Prior to making decisions, the City of London would like to hear from residents to ensure Rosel Park reflects neighbourhood needs, while providing an inclusive and enjoyable space for all.

 We look forward to hearing your thoughts!
 Click or tap each image for a closer look.